raragues/ClariveTest/README.md

 There are two files (two java classes): Prueba and PruebaTest

 Prueba.java runs the complete exercise.
-It takes the number field from "http://support.clarive.com/rule/json/test?user=raragues" and calculate the factorial of that number showing it through the console.
+It takes the number field from "http://support.clarive.com/rule/json/test?user=raragues" and calculates the factorial of that number showing it through the console.

 PruebaTest.java runs 6 test cases explained within the testCasesFactorial() method.